 One of them seems to be advertising some kind of mid-meal pokemon battle entertainment.
 Leaf insists that they can go to it if Red and Blue want to, but Red knows it would ruin her appetite.
 He uses the exorbitant price as an excuse to turn it down anyway, and Blue remarks that the fights can’t be that good if they’re in the middle of a restaurant.

 The night drags on as they pass one restaurant after another, unable to decide on anything among all the different, equally interesting choices available.
-Each suggests a different way to deal with it: Blue suggests just picking the next restaurant they come across, since they’ve all seemed pretty amazing, Leaf insists Blue or Red make the decision without consulting her, since it’s their night, and Red suggests listing their preferences and finding a preference that all of them share to use as their guide to choose.
+Each suggests a different way to deal with it: Blue suggests just picking the next restaurant they come across, since they’ve all seemed pretty amazing, Leaf insists Blue or Red make the decision without consulting her, since it’s their night, and Red suggests listing their preferences and finding one that all of them share to use as their guide in what to choose.

 Eventually Blue throws his hands up and says they can just go to different restaurants and get what they each want, which reminds Red that something which capitalizes on not having to make just one choice called buffets exist, and after a quick search on his phone they find one that offers a wide variety of Kalos dishes for a reasonable price.
 As an added plus it also happens to have small pens beside each table for their pokemon to eat in, as long as they’re well trained and not left unattended.
 After purchasing a table, the three release their starters into the pen, then take turns staying as the other two go back and forth from the buffet lines, each of them thoroughly sick of having to make choices and happy to just take everything they want.

 Eventually, after multiple trips each, they’re all sitting together for an extended period, feeling absolutely stuffed.
-Blue lets out a sigh of contentment and tosses his last piece of seared magikarp to Maturin, turns to Red and says, “Well?”
+Blue lets out a sigh of contentment and tosses his last piece of seared magikarp to Maturin, then turns to Red and says, “Well?”

 Red doesn’t pretend to wonder what he’s asking about.
 “It was… interesting.”